agile-ts/documentation/docs/quick_start/React.md

 ## 🔽 Installation

-Let's start with the installation guide.
-If you haven't planned to install AgileTs yet, you can skip this section and jump straight into the '[Create first State](#-create-first-state)' guide.
+Let's start with the installation.
+If you haven't planned to install AgileTs yet, you can skip the Installation Section and jump straight into the '[Create first State](#-create-first-state)' guide.

 In order to use AgileTs in a React Environment, we need to install two packages.
 - [`@agile-ts/core`](#-agile-tscore)